Three Little Bops

-Three Little Bops is a 1957 American animated comedy short film directed by Friz Freleng and written by Warren Foster.
-A takeoff on The Three Little Pigs told as a hip, jazzy musical, the short features the voice of Stan Freberg, with music provided by jazz composer/trumpeter Shorty Rogers.
+Three Little Bops is a 1957 American animated musical comedy film, directed by Friz Freleng and written by Warren Foster.
+A takeoff on The Three Little Pigs told as a hip, jazzy musical filled with jive talk, the short features the voice of Stan Freberg, with music provided by jazz composer/trumpeter Shorty Rogers.
 It was released by Warner Bros.
 Pictures on January 5, 1957 as part of the Looney Tunes series.

 Plot

-Presented primarily in the style of twelve-bar blues, the short opens with a display of the book that shows the Three Little Pigs who used to play pipes and dance jigs.
-The short then focuses to the present day and reveals the pigs now play modern instruments and perform as The Three Little Bops.
+Presented primarily in the style of twelve-bar blues, the short opens with a display of the book that shows the Three Little Pigs who used to play pipes and dance jigs but now play modern instruments and perform as The Three Little Bops.